brentjsimon/brentjsimon.github.io/README.md

 	2. virtualenv
 	3. git
 * Step 2: Pull from repository - https://github.com/brentjsimon/brentjsimon.github.io
+* Step 3: Open terminal through your Start Menu click Run and type 'cmd' to open up command prompt
-* Step 3: Open terminal using cmd on 'run program' and change your directory to where you stored the repository to your local drive and then type 'testpython.py'
+* Step 4: Change your directory to where you stored the repository to your local drive using 'cd "tab"'and then type 'testpython.py'
-* Step 4: Open up any browser and type "localhost:5000"
+* Step 5: Open up any browser and type "localhost:5000"
-* Step 5: Enter an item you wish to search
+* Step 6: Enter an item you wish to search and press enter
-* Step 6: Select a sort value.
+* Step 7: Select a Sortparameter
-* Step 7: Done
+* Step 8: Done

 ## Built With